pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

 ### Starting Studies with Mask Strings

-Instead of using mask file, `job_submitter` can also use a mask string as input for the executable.
+Instead of using a mask file, `job_submitter` can also use a string as input for the executable.
-This can be used if instead of using a file as input, the executable has a number of variable input parameters, i.e. `executable --param1 X --param2 Y`.
+This can be useful if the executable has a number of variable input parameters, i.e. `executable --param1 X --param2 Y`.

 A simple mask string call using the **config.ini** input to the pylhc-submitter would look like this:
 ```